Divorce

 With any questions on the specifics of your divorce case relative to property division, contact one of our experienced SC divorce lawyers.

-Marital Property & Non-Marital Property in South Carolina
+Understanding Marital vs. Non-Marital Property in South Carolina

 In South Carolina, the family court divides property in divorce into 2 categories: